John Shoop

-John Shoop (born August 1, 1969) is an American football coach and former quarterback, who is the current head coach of the Munich Ravens in the European League of Football (ELF).
+John Shoop (born August 1, 1969) is an American football coach and former quarterback who is the current head coach of the Nordic Storm in the European League of Football (ELF).
 He played college football at Sewanee.
 He has coached in the National Football League (NFL) and at the collegiate level.

 Early life

 Growing up in Oakmont, Pennsylvania, Shoop played quarterback in high school, and continued his football career at Sewanee: The University of the South.
 Shoop was a member of the Tigers football team from 1987 to 1990, starting from 1988 to 1990.
 As a senior captain in 1990, Shoop lead the Tigers to a Collegiate Athletic Conference title.

 Coaching career

 Early career

 Shoop began his coaching career as a volunteer quarterbacks coach at Dartmouth College in 1991.
 He served as a graduate assistant at Vanderbilt University from 1992 to 1994, where he earned a Master of Education degree from Vanderbilt's Peabody School of Education.